 Sports Injuries of Hand and Upper Extremity

-Dr. John Knight has over 20 years of experience in the treatment of all sports injuries of the hand and upper extremity from elite athletes to the weekend warriors.
-As a sports hand doctor Los Angeles, Dr. Knight strives to return all athletes as quickly as possible to their sport as quickly as possible.
+Dr. John Knight has over 25 years of experience in the treatment of all sports injuries of the hand and upper extremity from elite athletes to the weekend warriors.
+As a sports hand doctor Dallas Fort Worth, Dr. Knight strives to return all athletes as quickly as possible to their sport as quickly as possible.
 If possible, as a sports hand doctor, Dr. Knight will cure you with conservative treatment.
 However, if sports hand surgery is necessary, he will usually perform minimally invasive surgery to minimize scarring which will allow a quicker recovery.

 As bicycle riding or cycling has become more and more popular over the last decade after the international success of Lance Armstrong, so too has the number of emergency room visits with upper extremity injuries.